-The IRS argued that "the parties had an implied agreement that decedent would continue to enjoy the income from the family limited partnerships," and that the partnership assets attributable to those gifted interests were includable in the gross estate under $\S2036(a)(1)$.
+The decedent made gifts of limited partnership interests in the several years prior to her death.
+The IRS argued that "the parties had an implied agreement that decedent would continue to enjoy the income from the family limited partnerships," and that the partnership assets attributable to those gifted interests were includable in the gross estate under \$2036(a)(1).
 Their argument was bolstered by the fact that the petition to the court for authority to implement the plan on behalf of the ward specifically observed that the ward would own all of the outstanding stock of the corporate general partner and that the reasonable management charge "will ensure that the ward will be provided with adequate income to cover the ward's probable expenses for support, care and maintenance for the remainder of the ward's lifetime"

 The court disagreed, observing among other things that the parties respected the entities and entity formalities, the decedent retained assets for paying living expenses (and the management fee dollars paid to the corporation were not used to pay the decedent's living expenses), fiduciary duties prevented paying more than a reasonable management fee, and the management fee paid to the company was in fact reasonable.
 The comment in the guardianship petition about the management fees providing adequate income to cover living expenses was "merely an expression of financial benefits decedent could receive" and not a legally binding directive.
-Assets attributable to the gifted limited partnership interests were not included in the estate under \$2036(a)(1).
-This is one of few cases to hold that \$2036 does not apply (even as to part of the case) without relying on the bona fide sale exception to \$2036.
+Assets attributable to the gifted limited partnership interests were not included in the estate under §2036(a)(1).
+This is one of few cases to hold that §2036 does not apply (even as to part of the case) without relying on the bona fide sale exception to §2036.